waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Custom Tools
 - **`pathfinder`:** This tool has been updated to correctly handle all traversal logic, including HMs, and now outputs a JSON array of coordinates for the path_plan, making it more reliable.
 - **`spinner_maze_solver`:** This tool calculates paths in spinner mazes.
-It was used in Viridian Gym, but the path was interrupted by the spinner mechanic.
-Must re-run from new positions after being moved by a spinner.
+It was buggy, but has been successfully fixed and is now reliable for navigating spinner puzzles.

 ## B. Agent & Tool Usage Notes
 - I must fix failing tools immediately using my `code_debugger_agent` instead of deferring the task or attempting manual fixes.